 A mortgage pre-approval is a commitment from a lender stipulating how much money a person may borrow under specific terms and conditions.
 The lender issues a pre-approval letter to a borrower indicating the type and amount of loan the borrower is qualified for.

-To be pre-approved for a mortgage, you need to complete a mortgage application that provides information about your employment, assets, bank records, credit card debts, and other financial histories.
+To be pre-approved for a mortgage, you must complete a mortgage application that provides information about your employment, assets, bank records, credit card debts, and other financial histories.
 The application will be submitted to a lender, who will determine the amount you are approved to borrow.

 Difference Between Pre-Qualification and Pre-Approval

 The terms pre-qualification and pre-approval might appear interchangeable.
-As a matter of fact, the terms are often used interchangeably, which leads to a lot of confusion.
+The terms are often used interchangeably, which leads to confusion.
 However, there is a significant difference between a mortgage pre-approval and a mortgage pre-qualification.

-Pre-qualifying for a mortgage is a cursory review of your finances, without going into the same depth as a mortgage pre-approval.
-It is an estimate of how much you can afford to borrow for a home.
+Pre-qualifying for a mortgage is a cursory review of your finances without going into the same depth as a mortgage pre-approval.
+It estimates how much you can afford to borrow for a home.

-To be pre-qualified for a mortgage, you report your income, debt, and assets to your mortgage broker, who does not question or looking into the accuracy of the numbers you report.
+To be pre-qualified for a mortgage, you report your income, debt, and assets to your mortgage broker, who does not question or look into the accuracy of the numbers you report.
 Then, based on what you told the lender, you are pre-qualified to borrow up to an estimated amount for a home.
-If the numbers you report to the lender are not accurate, the pre-qualification will not be accurate.
+If the numbers you report to the lender are inaccurate, the pre-qualification will not be accurate.